Ziegfeld Follies: Productions based on the Ziegfeld Follies

-In 1937, at the 9th Academy Awards, the Metro-Goldwyn-Mayer film, The Great Ziegfeld produced the previous year won the Best Picture (called "Outstanding Production"), starring William Powell as Florenz Ziegfeld, Jr. and co-starring Myrna Loy (as Ziegfeld's second wife Billie Burke), Luise Rainer (as Anna Held, which won her an Academy Award for Best Actress), and Frank Morgan as Jack Billings.
+In 1937, at the 9th Academy Awards, the Metro-Goldwyn-Mayer (MGM) film The Great Ziegfeld won the Best Picture (then called "Outstanding Production"), starring William Powell as Florenz Ziegfeld, Jr. and co-starring Myrna Loy (as Ziegfeld's second wife Billie Burke), Luise Rainer (as Anna Held, which won her an Academy Award for Best Actress), and Frank Morgan as Jack Billings.
 Featuring numbers by Ray Bolger, Dennis Morgan, Virginia Bruce, and Harriet Hoctor, the film gave wider audiences a glimpse into the Follies; the show-stopper was the Irving Berlin-composed "A Pretty Girl Is Like a Melody", which, by itself, cost more to produce than one of Ziegfeld's entire stage shows.

 In 1941, MGM released Ziegfeld Girl, starring Judy Garland, Lana Turner, Hedy Lamarr, James Stewart and Tony Martin.
 The film was set in the 1920s.
-Celebrated numbers from Ziegfeld Revues were recreated, including the famed "Wedding Cake" set which had been used for Metro's earlier film, The Great Ziegfeld.
-Judy Garland was filmed on the top of the cake.
-Charles Winninger, who had performed in the Follies of 1920, appeared as "Ed Gallagher" with Gallagher's real-life partner, Al Shean to recreate the duo's famous song "Mister Gallagher and Mister Shean".
+Celebrated numbers from Ziegfeld Revues were recreated, including the famed "Wedding Cake" set which had been used for MGM's earlier film, The Great Ziegfeld.
+Judy Garland was filmed on top of the cake.
+Charles Winninger, who had performed in the Follies of 1920, appeared as "Ed Gallagher" with Gallagher's real-life partner Al Shean to recreate the duo's famous song "Mister Gallagher and Mister Shean".
 According to modern sources, Turner's character was modeled after Ziegfeld Girl Lillian Lorraine, who suffered a drunken fall into the orchestra pit during an extravagant number.

 In 1946, MGM released a third feature film based on Ziegfeld's shows titled Ziegfeld Follies with Fred Astaire, Judy Garland, Lena Horne, William Powell (as Ziegfeld), Gene Kelly, Fanny Brice, Red Skelton, Esther Williams, Cyd Charisse, Lucille Ball, Kathryn Grayson, and others performing songs and sketches similar to those from the original Follies.
 In 1947, Ziegfeld Follies was awarded the "Grand Prix de la Comedie Musicale" at the Cannes Film Festival and received an Academy Award nomination for Best Art Direction-Set Decoration (black and white).

 The stage musical Funny Girl, which premiered on Broadway in 1964, depicts Fanny Brice's success with the Follies.
 In 1964, the musical debuted on Broadway, with Barbra Streisand playing Brice, Roger DeKoven as Florenz Ziegfeld Jr. and Brice's son-in-law Ray Stark producing.
 The 1968 Columbia Pictures film adaptation featuring Streisand reprising her role as Brice and Walter Pidgeon as Ziegfeld was the year's top-grossing movie.
-A subsequent Broadway revival in 2022 and 2023 featured Beanie Feldstein and later Lea Michele as Brice and Peter Francis James as Ziegfeld.
+A subsequent Broadway revival in 2022 and 2023 featured Beanie Feldstein and later Lea Michele as Brice, and Peter Francis James as Ziegfeld.